This post may contain affiliate links. Read our disclosure page for full details.

 The Meaning of Marriage by Tim Keller

-Nathan and I read this book when we were engaged, and it was very meaningful to both of us.
+This is one of my all-time favorite marriage books.
+Nathan and I read this book when we were engaged, and it was very meaningful to both of us as we prepared for our wedding and our marriage.

 In the words of one reviewer, this book is “a Bible-based exploration of why God gave us marriage and what it means for everyone- single or married, divorced, separated, widowed, etc.” It’s not just one of the best Christian relationship books for couples, but it has practical wisdom that can be useful to single people as well.